 Inevitably, as with learning the piano, our interest and development could become stymied, if not stagnant, if we do not engage with the processes that inhibit us from realising what we had wanted from taking up the practice of Yoga.
 This is the true meaning of Sādhana or finding the means to succeed whatever the obstacles.

-“The viniyoga of Yoga is a process rather than just a collection of techniques.”
+“The viniyoga of Yoga describes a process rather than just a collection of techniques.”

 I feel personally these are factors which can often drive students to look for stimulus from a new variety of class, or style, or even teacher, rather than engage which the issues which can drive us to search without rather than look within for resolution of the issues, or perhaps life anxieties that can underpin the issues that brought us to Yoga in the first place.